 Catholic Moral Education is the development of virtues.
 "A virtue is an habitual and firm disposition to do the good.
 It allows the person not only to perform good acts, but to give the best of himself.
 The virtuous person tends toward the good with all his sensory and spiritual powers; he pursues the good and chooses it in concrete actions" (CCC 1803).

 In short, the Catholic moral life is grounded on the following basic seven virtues: faith, hope, charity, prudence, temperance, justice, and fortitude.
 Many other virtues are taught at Holy Trinity--among them are joy, patience, peace, modesty and others, so that students and parents may discern their intentional discipleship of Christ.

 "Christ instituted the sacraments of the new law.
 There are seve: Baptism, Confirmation, the Eucharist, Penance, the Anointing of the Sick, Holy Orders, and Matirmony.
 The seven sacraments touch all the stages and all the important moments of Christian life of the faith.
 There is thus a certain resemblance tetween the stages of natrual life and the stages of the spiritual life (CCC 1210)."

-The Archdiocese of Denver began the deliberate process of restoring the order of the Sacraments of initiation to their proper theological and historical order (Following Baptism, Reconciliation in second grade, Confirmation and Eucharist in third grade).
+The Archdiocese of Denver began the deliberate process of restoring the order of the Sacraments of initiation to their proper theological and historical order.
 Holy Trinity will complete the transition by the year 2020.